19h47/ride404/README.md

 # Rider.404

-> The source for this site was not created to be a template or theme, but for my own use.
+> The source for this site was not created to be a theme.
 Feel free to take whatever inspiration from it that you want, but this code was not written with the intention of being cloned and deployed.
 As such, I do not provide support or guidance for doing that.

 ## WooCommerce